squashql/squashql/documentation/QUERY.md

 ### WHERE - filtering records

-A Criteria instance can contain a condition on a single field and can be build as so:
+A Criteria instance can contain a condition on a single field and can be built as so:
 ```typescript
 import { criterion, eq } from "@squashql/squashql-js"
 import {myTable} from "./table"